PCOS Cravings: Everything You Need to Know

 Does PCOS Cause Cravings?

 YES!
 Polycystic ovarian syndrome (PCOS) can cause cravings.
 This is mostly because of the development of insulin resistance in many Cysters.
+(Up to 80% of people with PCOS have insulin resistance!)

 Simply put, insulin resistance is when your body doesn’t process glucose properly.
 Instead of converting sugar to energy, it’s absorbed into the body as fat.
 Since your body isn’t getting the energy you need, your brain keeps signaling that you need more sugar!
 Que the food cravings . . .

-How To Control PCOS Cravings
+How to Control PCOS Cravings

 Eat a balanced diet with lots of protein.